yvonnefroehlich/gmt-pygmt-plotting/README.md

 If you make use of this material, please acknowledge the relating publications in which framework these scripts or notebooks were written:

 - **_Fröhlich, Yvonne, Grund, Michael & Ritter, Joachim R. R. (2022)_**.
 Laterally and vertically varying seismic anisotropy in the lithosphere-asthenosphere system revealed from SK(K)S splitting at neighboring sites in the Upper Rhine Graben area, Central Europe. in preparation for *Geophysical Journal International*.
 - **_Ritter, Joachim R. R., Fröhlich, Yvonne, Sanz Alonso, Yasmin & Grund, Michael (2022)_**.
-Short-scale laterally varying SK(K)S shear wave splitting at BFO, Germany – implications for the determination of anisotropic structures. under review by *Journal of Seismology*.
+Short-scale laterally varying SK(K)S shear wave splitting at BFO, Germany – implications for the determination of anisotropic structures. accepted by *Journal of Seismology*.

 ## Content